unkiwii/eros/README.md

 aNumber = 789.           # ...but you can change it's value.

 Number aNumber = 123.    # Good.
-String aNumber = 'str'.  # ERROR: can't redefine a variable even if you change it's type.
+String aNumber = 'str'.  # ERROR: can't redefine a variable, nor change it's type.

 String aString = 123.                 # ERROR: assigning an incompatible type...
 String aString = 123 asString.        # ...but you can get the correct type from a value...